-8.8.1 The control station of the main gas turbine shall be provided with instruments for measuring parameters in accordance with 8.7.9, with devices specified in 3.7.2.2 to 3.7.2.4, as well as instruments to carry out thermal check of the gas turbine operation.

-8.8.2 The control stations of the auxiliary gas turbines shall be provided with instruments to measure the following parameters:

-.1 rotor rotation speed;

-.2 lubricating oil pressure at the gas turbine inlet;

-.3 fuel oil pressure at the gas turbine inlet;

-.4 lubricating oil temperature at the gas turbine inlet;

-.5 gas temperature at turbine inlet or outlet.

-8.8.3 Where the main gas turbine is provided with a system for monitoring and preventive diagnostics, the number of parameters to be covered by such a system shall be subject for consideration by the Register in each case for each gas turbine type.
+- 8.8.1 The control station of the main gas turbine shall be provided with instruments for measuring parameters in accordance with 8.7.9, with devices specified in 3.7.2.2 to 3.7.2.4, as well as instruments to carry out thermal check of the gas turbine operation. - 8.8.2 The control stations of the auxiliary gas turbines shall be provided with instruments to measure the following parameters: - .1 rotor rotation speed; - .2 lubricating oil pressure at the gas turbine inlet; - .3 fuel oil pressure at the gas turbine inlet; - .4 lubricating oil temperature at the gas turbine inlet; - .5 gas temperature at turbine inlet or outlet. - 8.8.3 Where the main gas turbine is provided with a system for monitoring and preventive diagnostics, the number of parameters within such a system shall be agreed upon with the Register.